How long does a hip prosthesis last?

 • Metabolic processes

-• micromechanical instability
+• Micromechanical instability

-Why modern prostheses become significantly less loose
+Why modern prostheses loosen significantly less

-• optimized geometries
+• Optimized geometries

-• improved rotationally stable press-fit anchorages
+• Better rotationally stable press-fit anchoring

 • improved fixation surfaces